 The environmental impact of the teaspoon of sugar in your morning coffee pales next to the impact of the coffee itself and even the electricity required to brew it.
 But it’s not just a teaspoon of sugar.
 Americans eat more sugar than any other country in the world.
-At about 152 pounds per year, that’s more than twice the average among industrialized nations.
+At over 126 grams of sugar per day, that’s more than twice the average among industrialized nations.
 And we don’t even realize it, thanks to processed foods.
 There’s sugar in everything you buy, from sandwich bread to protein bars, and besides the health impact, the environmental impact of all those sweeteners may leave a bitter taste in your mouth.
 What is the environmental footprint of your sweet tooth?

 Sugar beets share many of the same issues as cane sugar, but beets are less water-intensive.
 On average, 1 kg of sugar from beets requires 920 liters of water.
 Since the 1990s, most of the sugar produced in the U.S. has come from Roundup Ready GMO beets and is used in processed foods.
 Although many consumers distrust GMO food crops, the trade-off is that these beets can grow with fewer chemical inputs.
 However, by definition, GMO crops cannot meet organic standards.
 One Dutch study found that domestically grown sugar beets had a quarter the climate impact of sugar imported from India, used half as much land, and cut erosion by nearly two-thirds.
 The information available in the U.S. is less encouraging: Beet processing facilities are found among the nation’s top 20 polluters alongside oil refineries, mining companies, and chemical manufacturers.